TBleess/Website_New/pages/9_Not_in_Menu/training.md

 Introduction to the online data tools and resources supported by the Colorado State Demography Office:
 •	The Demographic Dashboard,

-•	The County and regional Profiles Tool, and,
+•	The County and regional Profiles Tool, and

-•	The Colorado Demographic Profiles Tool, and other tools to help you understand your Community.
+•	The Colorado Demographic Profiles Tool

+and other tools to help you understand your Community.
 After registering, you will receive a confirmation email containing information about joining the webinar.